nwbean/MRCTs-BMA/Joint-Model-with-Time-to-Event-Endpoint-and-Continuous-Longitudinal-Marker/00_READ_ME_Guide_to_Simulation_and_Data_Analysis_Code.txt

 Folders:

-LEADER-trial-analysis-code - R code used to run the BMA approach on the LEADER trial data.
+example-analysis - R code used to run the BMA approach on either a simulated dataset or a real dataset that can be uploaded.
-   The data and any code used to prepare the data are not included